TRANSFORMING HEALTHCARE INFRASTRUCTURE TO ACHIEVE UNIVERSAL HEALTH COVERAGE AND SUSTAINABLE DEVELOPMENT GOALS.

 However, the question on how to raise the necessary funds, how to maintain financial risk protection and how to ensure efficient use to support strategies for revitalizing healthcare in Africa remains unclear for many African countries.
 What is however clear is that for health financing interventions to be scalable, sustainable and resilient for future generations, infrastructure has to be upgraded targeting both the supply – and demand-side of healthcare system, must be cost recovering, value driven and services delivered in partnership with the private sector and catalytic investments.

-Over the past two decades, Islamic finance has emerged as one of the important sources of finance for a wide variety of infrastructure projects, through both public sector and PPP schemes.
-Amidst the dearth of conventional infrastructure financing, Islamic finance, with its asset backed structures and risk-sharing features, partnership-based and equity-focused approaches, offers the prospect of widening the sources of financing and investment needed to meet the massive Healthcare infrastructure investments in African countries, including but not limited to Muslim-majority countries.
+Over the past two decades, Islamic finance has emerged as one of the important sources of finance for a wide variety of infrastructure projects, through public sector investments and PPP schemes.
+Amidst the dearth of conventional infrastructure financing, Islamic finance, with its asset backed structures and risk-sharing features, partnership-based and equity-focused approaches, offers the prospect of widening the sources of financing and investments needed to meet the massive healthcare infrastructure investments in African countries.

-As an organization committed to fostering the Islamic paradigm of economic development in Africa, the Africa Islamic Economic Foundation (AFRIEF), in collaboration with Glocal Healthcare Services Private Limited, is organizing a two-day Virtual Summit on April 5th – 6th, 2021 on a topic of growing relevance in recent years: Islamic Finance: an Alternative Source of Funding Healthcare Infrastructure in Africa, in conjunction with the formal inauguration of the Africa Primary Healthcare Infrastructure Development Program (APHIDEP).
+As an organization committed to fostering the Islamic paradigm of economic development in Africa, the Africa Islamic Economic Foundation (AFRIEF), in collaboration with Glocal Healthcare Services Private Limited, an Uphealth Inc enterprise is organizing a two-day Virtual Summit on September 14th – 15th, 2022 on a topic of growing relevance in recent years: Islamic Finance: an Alternative Source of Funding Healthcare Infrastructure in Africa.

-The theme of the event, which is being held under the Distinguished Patronage of His Excellency, General Ibrahim Badamasi Babangida (GCFR), former President, Federal Republic of Nigeria is: “Towards Universal Healthcare and Sustainable Development Goals”.
-The overarching goal of the Summit is to explore a realistic alternative approach to financing primary healthcare infrastructure in Africa.
-The event, therefore, provides a platform for key stakeholders, policymakers, business leaders, academics, scientist researchers, students, healthcare practitioners and other leaders of society from within Africa and beyond to critically and objectively examine the purposes, theory, practice, structure, and institutions of the rapidly developing field of Islamic finance and how it can support the development of healthcare in Africa.
+The theme of the event is: Transforming Healthcare Infrastructure to Achieve Universal Health Coverage and Sustainable Development Goals.
+The goal of the Summit is to explore a realistic alternative approach to financing healthcare infrastructure in Africa.
+The event, therefore, provides a platform for leading Islamic finance and healthcare scholars and academics, key stakeholders, policymakers, researchers, students, investors, healthcare practitioners and other leaders of society from within Africa and beyond to present and discuss the most recent innovations, trends, as well as critically examine the purposes, theory, practice, structure, and institutions of the rapidly developing field of Islamic finance and how it can support the development of healthcare in Africa.

 No doubt, given its emphasis on risk-sharing, linkages to real economic activities, partnership-based and equity-focused approaches, widened geographic reach and the rapid expansion of its global assets in Muslim and non-Muslim countries, Islamic finance possesses the unique potential to serve as a potent tool for mobilizing as yet untapped sources of liquidity to support strategies for revitalizing primary healthcare in Africa.